MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-oauth2-google.md

 ---
-title: Configure the Google provider for portals
+title: Configure the Google provider for Power Pages
-description: Learn how to configure Google as the identity provider for Power Apps portals.
+description: Learn how to configure Google as the identity provider for Power Pages.
 author: sandhangitmsft

 ms.topic: conceptual